ytisf/theZoo/README.md

 	uid,location,type,name,version,author,language,date

-- UID 	-	Determined base on the indexing process.
+- UID 	-	Determined based on the indexing process.
 - Location 	The location on the drive of the malware you have searched for.
 - Type	-	Sorts the different types of malware there are.
-So far we sort by:	Virus, Trojans, Botnets, Ransomeware, 1Spyware
+So far we sort by:	Virus, Trojans, Botnets, Ransomeware, Spyware
 - Name	-	Just the name of the malware.
 - Version	-	Nothing to say here as well.
 - Author	-	...
 I'm not that into documentation...